 Filing for bankruptcy is a great way to end a distressed financial situation and start fresh.
 However, when a couple is legally separated, it can add more complexities to a bankruptcy.
 For example, spousal support, property, and debt division can be particularly complicated if you are not well-versed in bankruptcy law.
 While you have the legal right to file for bankruptcy while separated, it’s important to understand how the process works.

-How Does the Means Test Work in a Separation Case?
+How Does the Means Test Work in a Separation or Divorce Case?

 Every person who files for bankruptcy must have their financial situation evaluated by the “means test” and disclose all sources of income.
 Anyone who files for bankruptcy, no matter what their marital status, has the right to file individually.

 - Monthly Income — The means test compares your monthly income to your county’s median monthly income.
 If your monthly income is less than your county’s median income, then you are automatically eligible for Chapter 7 bankruptcy.

 - If your monthly income is more than your county’s median income, then the bankruptcy court will further review your financials, as well as the disposable income you have left after paying your monthly expenses.